-Continuing Impact of COVID-19
+Continuing Impact of Healthcare Wage Inflation

-The COVID-19 epidemic has affected the healthcare industry in many ways.
-Many stories exist about U.S. healthcare workers, especially nurses, experiencing burnout due to the length and severity of the epidemic, and this has caused many nurses and other medical professionals to switch jobs within the medical profession or quit the profession altogether.
-This phenomenon has led to material increases in labor costs for healthcare systems, especially hospital systems, as some employers have had to rely on higher cost contract nursing labor to sustain their businesses.
-This increase in labor costs, among various other factors, contributed to the rapid increase in inflation during 2022, which remained elevated through the third quarter of 2023.
+The COVID-19 epidemic affected the healthcare industry in many ways.
+Many stories exist about U.S. healthcare workers, especially nurses, experiencing burnout due to the length and severity of the epidemic, and this has caused many nurses and other medical professionals to switch jobs within the medical profession or quit their professions altogether.
+This phenomenon has led to material increases in labor costs for healthcare systems, especially hospital systems, as some employers have had to rely on higher costing contract nursing labor to sustain their businesses.
+Although reliance on contract nursing and overall healthcare wage inflation may moderate during 2024, the overall increase in healthcare labor costs remains.
+Whether enhanced technology and cost-saving measures and increased reimbursements from payors will help offset these costs remains to be seen.